 Syncing 10,000 leads/mo?
 GET A DEMO

-Google Ads’ Costs: Understanding Google Ads pricing
+Google Ads’ costs: Understanding Google Ads pricing

 google ads

 Google Ads is Google’s pay-per-click (PPC) online advertising platform.
-Via the Display Network and Google’s Adsense program, advertisers place bids on specific keywords.
-These bids then determine the placement of ads across various search results and websites.
+Via the Display Network and Google’s AdSense program, advertisers place bids on specific keywords.

-Within this article, you will learn how Google Ads operates, understand Google Ads’ cost and the factors that influence it, as well as associated metrics and updates to be aware of.
+In this article, you will learn how Google Ads operates, understand Google Ads’ cost and the factors that influence it, as well as associated metrics and updates to be aware of.

-How Google Ads work
+How does Google Ads work?

 Google Ads operates a keyword bidding system.
 Each business sets specific keywords related to its offering and target market.
-Google then allows you to bid against other businesses with the same keywords for ad placement.

-These two factors combined determine your ad rank, which is where your advertisement will appear on the search engine results page (SERP).
+These factors combined determine your ad rank, which is where your advertisement will appear on the search engine results page (SERP).

-Understanding Google ads costs?
+Understanding Google Ad costs

 There is no fixed answer to the question of how much Google Ads will cost your business.
+But we can still discuss averages.

-Let’s take a closer look at some of these deciding factors;
+Let’s take a closer look at some of these deciding factors:

 1. Industry